maxrogers78/maxrogers78/README.md

 ### Here is what I'm working on!

-- 🔭 I am a passonate jr developer with the goal to be a web & mobile developer with expertice in React.js
+- 🔭 I am a passonate jr developer with the goal to be a web developer with expertice in React.js
-- 🌱 Learing everyday, currently working as a freelancer on [Soflanas](https://www.soflanas.cl/) and learning React Native in parallel
+- 🌱 Learing everyday, currently working as a freelancer on [Soflanas](https://www.soflanas.cl/) and as a Web Developer on Redbus Urbano
-- 📫 How to reach me: [Personal Portfolio](https://maxrogers78.github.io/)
+- 📫 How to reach me: [Personal Portfolio](https://maxrogersdev.com/)
 - 😄 Pronouns: He/Him
-- ❤ In love with React Native
+- ❤ In love with Next.js

 ## My skills